-To make both the dreamy filling and luxurious ganache, I used one of my favorite dairy-free products and sponsor of this post: Oatly Oat Milk.
+To make both the dreamy filling and luxurious ganache, I used oat milk!

 The raw, no-bake crust comes together quickly in a food processor, and is then pressed into a 7-inch springform pan.
 By using this type of pan, you can easily release the sides, and your beautiful tart is ready to slice without mangling each slice while trying to remove it (which can easily happen with a pie tin).

 The filling is a little bit of science magic, using fats and the right liquids to create a smooth filling that sets up beautifully as it chills in the refrigerator.

 Using oat milk in desserts:

 I like using Oatly Oat Milk for baking applications when I’m not using regular dairy, because it has a higher fat content than other non-dairy milks, that’s similar to regular dairy.
 In this recipe, it works with coconut oil, and a touch of water, so the peanut butter won’t seize, and instead is lusciously creamy.
 The filling is more like that of a true peanut butter cup than mousse!